nguy/artview/docs/source/script_tutorial.rst

     * Don't import artview, but its parts relatively, that is:
       ``from .. import core, components, plugins``

-    Doing this you may found your script according to its file name in :py:mod:`artview.scripts`
+    Doing this you may find your script according to its file name in :py:mod:`artview.scripts`